f5devcentral/adc-telemetry-based-autoscaling/README.md

 - law_id          = Optional - Azure log analytics workspace ID
 - law_primarykey  = Optional - Azure log analytics workspace primary key

-### Deployment Steps
+### Deploying the Solution

-1. [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into GitHub account under your control.
-2. Clone newly created repo locally.
+1. Duplicate the repo - Since the solution relies on Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
+Clone the newly created repo locally to perform the initial app infrastructure deployment.

 3. Authenticate to Azure using [Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)

 4. Navigate to scripts directory, (*cd adc-telemetry-based-autoscaling/azure/scripts/*) and execute the deployment script - (*sh ./deploy.sh*).
-The deployment script deploys the application infrastructure as illustrated above and migrates the local Terraform state to remote state located on the newly created Hashicorp Consul server.
+The deployment script executes the Terraform project as illustrated above and migrates the local Terraform state to remote state located on the newly created Hashicorp Consul server.

+5. Optional - Once the initial deployment is complete, it is no longer necessary to retain the local repo clone.